aljoshb/Remote_Procedure_Call/System_Manual.md

 ## Design Choices

+The following subsections will give a detailed explanation of the reasoning behind the design choices that were made during this project.

 ### communication_function.c and communication_function.h

 The file communication_function.c (and its header file: communication_function.h) contains some of the key functions that were used during the completion of this assignment.
 In this file, the sending and receiving functions were implemented.
 Specifically, two types of sending and receiving functions were implemented, one for sending and receiving integers (such as the length and types of a message: sendInt() and receiveInt()) and the other for sending and receiving the actual messages stored in char arrays.
 Also, this file contains a function (connection()) which is used to make a socket connection to a known machine address and port.

 ### Marshalling/Unmarshalling of Data

 ### Structure Binder Database and Handling of Function Overloading